sgjava/javauio/demo/README.md

 ![Title](images/title.png)

-Java UIO Demos provides CLI programs, so you do not have to compile code with hard coded pins, ports, etc. Note that the native library jar has a suffix such as linux32, so depending on your target platform it could be different.
+Java UIO Demo provides CLI programs, so you do not have to compile code with hard coded pins, ports, etc. Note that the native library jar has a suffix such as linux32, so depending on your target platform it could be different.